james-cole/manifold-lab/content/_index.md

     content:
       title: "Interested in joining the lab?"
       text: |
-        As of April 2026, there are no open vacancies in the lab.
-For potential PhD students, we recommend exploring UCL's Centres for Doctoral Training (CDTs) or Doctoral training programs (DTPs).
-More information can be found [here](https://www.ucl.ac.uk/study/prospective-students/graduate/funded-research-opportunities).
-Funded PhD opportunities would routinely be advertised on www.findaphd.com and we do not accept self-funded students.
+        As of April 2026, there are no vacancies in the lab.
+For potential PhD students, we recommend exploring UCL's Centres for Doctoral Training (CDTs) or Doctoral Training Programs (DTPs).
+More information [here](https://www.ucl.ac.uk/study/prospective-students/graduate/funded-research-opportunities).
+Funded PhD opportunities would typically be advertised on www.findaphd.com and we do not accept self-funded students.

         For Research Fellow roles and similar post-doctoral positions, we would advertise on the [UCL recruitment page](https://www.ucl.ac.uk/work-at-ucl/search-ucl-jobs) and on www.jobs.ac.uk.

         For short-term internships (whether remote or in person), unfortunately we are unable to support these outside of a formal accredited scheme.

+         <i class="fas fa-globe"></i> Research visitors.
+We are open to hosting visiting research from academic institutions around the world.

   - block: features
     content: